Posted On:

 Here are 4 core processes that, with AI, can increase accuracy and speed efforts by up to 50 times faster than current manual methods.

-1. Harmonizing through AI-Powered Regulatory Research - Your organization can build an inventory of applicable rules to your business, gathering and compiling information from multiple agencies and sources of guidance, rules, regulations, laws, and enforcement actions at lightspeed.
+1. How to Harmonize through AI-Powered Regulatory Research.
+Your organization can build an inventory of applicable rules to your business, gathering and compiling information from multiple agencies and sources of guidance, rules, regulations, laws, and enforcement actions at lightspeed.
 By merging similar requirements across multiple regulatory sources significant time can be saved, up to 20x faster than current methods, and teams can use common language in common rulebooks.
 (See 4CRisk’s Regulatory Research product)

-3. Raise the bar on AI Governance with cross-functional teams: Given the increasing convergence of data protection and AI oversight, organizations need to foster collaboration between their legal, compliance, data protection, and AI development teams.
+3. How to Raise the bar on AI Governance with cross-functional teams.
+Given the increasing convergence of data protection and AI oversight, organizations need to foster collaboration between their legal, compliance, data protection, and AI development teams.
 This approach ensures that both GDPR and AI regulations are integrated into business processes.
 (See 4CRisk’s eBook on AI Strategy and Governance)

-The Future of Data Privacy and AI: Staying Ahead with AI
+Is the Future of Data Privacy Staying Ahead with AI?

 The GDPR and AI Act are setting the standard for data protection and artificial intelligence worldwide.
 These regulations are encouraging countries to adopt stronger privacy laws to make international business easier and better protect people's rights.
 Since GDPR applies to companies even outside the EU, many businesses are adopting its principles to ensure they can still serve European customers.